-The first two or three times will seem like you are flirting with certain death but gradually the system begins to make sense, and you will start relishing the buzz your newfound recklessness provides.
+The first two or three times will seem like you are beckoning certain death but gradually the system begins to make sense, and you will start relishing the buzz your newfound recklessness provides.
 The trick is to not hesitate while crossing; the riders and drivers are expecting you to walk out, and will calculate their direction and speed on the basis of you maintaining your pace.

 2. Get lost in the Old Quarter